justin-marian/race-is-on/README.md

 ## Description

-Simple sensor data analysis ***mini project***, comprising arrays of `Tire Sensors` and `Power Management Unit Sensors`.
+Simple sensor data analysis, comprising arrays of `Tire Sensors` and `Power Management Unit Sensors`.
 It improves racing strategies by providing real-time insights into the car's performance and condition.

 ## Operations